 Another impressive Gaudi building at the Passeig de Gracia – La Pedrera.
 It is an unusual facade for this last civil work.
-Also named La Casa Mila, this amazing building does not have a single straight line, as the facade is designed in a way that makes it impossible to draw a vertical line from the ground to the roof.
+Also named La Casa Mila, this fantastic building does not have a single straight line, as the facade is designed to make it impossible to draw a vertical line from the ground to the roof.

 A XIV century gothic church located at the seaside, which is ornate with the famous stained-glass windows – Santa Maria Del Mar

 The Museum of Contemporary Art of Barcelona – It is a work by Richard Meier.
-It is dedicated to works from the second part of the 20th century and there are several works in the permanent collection and from time to time some interesting exhibitions.
+It is dedicated to works from the second part of the 20th century, and there are several works in the permanent collection and, from time to time, some exciting exhibitions.

-The Picasso Museum – is the most visited museum in Barcelona, both for the artist work as well as for the architectural design
+The Picasso Museum – is the most visited in Barcelona, both for the artist’s work and for the architectural design.

-Las Ramblas and the Gothic Quarter – Las Ramblas was the place where flowers are sold and where locals from Barcelona used to meet.
+Las Ramblas and the Gothic Quarter – Las Ramblas were where flowers are sold and where locals from Barcelona used to meet.
 It is a great place to admire the street artists and to look at the alive statues.
-The Gothic Quarter is a place to walk around the streets near the Cathedral.
-There are lots of old antique dealers, feathers and umbrellas merchants.
-Lot of historical events took place there.
+The Gothic Quarter is a place to walk around the streets near the cathedral.
+There are lots of old antique dealers, feathers, and umbrellas merchants.
+A lot of historical events took place there.

-Barceloneta and Port Olimpic – It is the traditional area for fishermen and sailors.
-It is a passage before reaching to the beach with Mediterranean colors and restaurants with delicious foods.
+Barceloneta and Port Olimpic – It is the traditional area for fishers and sailors.
+It is a passage before reaching the beach with Mediterranean colors and restaurants with delicious foods.

-Poble Espanyol – an open-air village museum with buildings and crafts from all over the Spain
+Poble Espanyol – an open-air village museum with buildings and crafts from all over Spain

-We were wondering on Barcelona streets for three amazing days, visiting as many attractions as we could and stopping each there for the delicious foods and drinks.
-It is really a great place to visit and we are thinking to give it a second try, just because three days are simply not enough for this one.
+We were wandering on Barcelona streets for three incredible days, visiting as many attractions as we could, and stopping each other there for the delicious foods and drinks.
+It is a great place to visit, and we are thinking of giving it a second try, just because three days are not enough for this one.

 Want to visit Barcelona?
 Please plan at least a week as you’ll have plenty to do with your time.

-Thanks for reading through the end about my visit in Barcelona!
+Thanks for reading through the end of my visit to Barcelona!